studiohyperdrive/named-exports/README.md

 --ext
 Set the extension of files to match.
 (default .ts)

+--fileName
+Set the name of the generated file.
+(default index)

 --timeout
 Set a max timeout for the script to finish execution.